uva-cci/CL0/README.md

 # CL0 Project

-A Rust project the CL0 Engine.
+A Rust project for the CL0 Engine.

 ---